What is PIP Insurance?

 - Reasonable and Necessary Medical Expenses: PIP pays only for reasonable medical expenses associated with a particular car accident.
 If you had any other lingering medical issues you’re getting treatment for at the same time, you cannot include the bills for that into your PIP insurance claim.

-By now you’re maybe wondering too: can a doctor refuse to accept my PIP Insurance?
+You may be wondering: can a doctor refuse to accept my PIP Insurance?
 The answer is unfortunately “Yes”.
-They are not obligated under law to accept PIP insurance and can indeed decline it.
+Although most medical providers accept PIP insurance, they are not obligated under law to and can indeed decline it.
 So it’s generally best to call beforehand and make sure they will accept the insurance before you get treated by them.
 If they refuse to accept PIP and you pay them directly, you can seek reimbursement from PIP.
 Note however that there’s a chance you may not get reimbursed in full.
 Your PIP insurance is only required to pay the amount a provider is authorized to bill by the PIP fee schedule.

 How to Collect PIP Insurance